xelatihy/yocto-gl/docs/yocto_gl.md

 inline bbox<T, 1> expand(const bbox<T, 1>& a, T b);
 ~~~

-expands a bounding box with a point
+Expands a bounding box with a point.

 #### Function expand()